Get Into The MMJ Industry Today!

 Montana has legalized the use of medicinal cannabis; however in 2012 the state adopted a new law which banned the operation of storefronts.
 The law, better known as IR-24, stripped the original law and removed several important provisions.
 Furthermore, the revised medical marijuana law limited the qualifying conditions and limited caregivers to three patients.
 However, in 2013 caregivers were allowed to serve an unlimited number of patients due to an injunction issued on January 16, 2013.

 Nevada passed Senate Bill 374 in June of 2013, which created a realistic framework for patients to have safe access to medical cannabis.
 The bill created a medical marijuana dispensary system that allows for the operation of 66 for-profit dispensaries.
-The state will finalize rules and begin the application process spring 2014, and the first dispensaries could open in the summer of 2014.
+The state will finalize rules and begin the application process in summer 2014, and the first dispensaries could open in late 2014/early 2015.

 New Hampshire signed into law legislation HB 130.
 The new law creates four state-sanctioned marijuana dispensing facilities to produce and distribute cannabis to state-qualified patients who possess a doctor's approval.
 Patients must have a pre-existing relationship of at least three months with their doctor prior to receiving a recommendation for medical cannabis.
 Under the law, patients must obtain cannabis only from a state-licensed facility.